oleksandrstriuk/the-ethical-hacker-s-field-journal/README.md

 ![Static Badge](https://img.shields.io/badge/version-1.0-blue)

-A note-formatted, structured handbook covering ethical hacking, penetration testing, red teaming, bug hunting, and threat intelligence.
-This repository serves as a reference guide for cybersecurity enthusiasts, bug bounty hunters, and OSCP exam candidates.
+A structured handbook covering ethical hacking, penetration testing, red teaming, bug hunting, and threat intelligence.
+This repository serves as a reference guide for cybersecurity enthusiasts, containing crucial general knowledge, methodologies, findings, and hands-on experience insights.

 ## What's Inside:

-- Concise note-style descriptive sketches covering various hacking techniques; only clear and focused information.
+- Concise, snippet-style descriptive notes covering various hacking techniques
 - Tips for bug hunting and responsible disclosure.
 - Insights into the threats and vulnerabilities.
 - Coverage of topics relevant to the OSCP exam.